June 29 - July 31, 2020

 Emerson Hall rooms are air conditioned and have private bathrooms.

 Graduate Music Workshops

-We offer a number of graduate music workshops, of which up to five credits can be used toward the completion of a master’s degree.
+We offer a number of graduate music workshops, of which up to five credits can be used toward the completion of a masters degree.
 Space is limited for all workshops.
 We recommend that interested candidates register early.
 Payment for workshops is expected at the time of registration.
-Housing is available to workshop participants from Wednesday, June 26 through Saturday, June 29, 2019.
+Housing is available to workshop participants from Sunday, August 2 through Saturday, August 8, 2020.
 Visit the "graduate music workshops" portion of this website for details.